 To join the google group you will need to provide a copy via email to us of several of the following to prove you are at a no turning back point of starting a solo practice: a fully executed lease or purchase agreement, proof of bank loan, exam lane invoice, insurance credentialing or an active practice website.

 Please do not request membership to the google group until you send this information to us.
 If you search the blog it has all the steps to get you up to this point.
 If it doesn’t, let us know and we will write a post about it.

 For those of you just starting a solo practice there is a donation of $1200 to the Surgical scope fund or ophthpac to read the paywall protected parts of this blog.

 Please write “solobuildingblogs” as the reason for ophthpac or SSF donation so we can verify your donation.

 For those of you who are already in solo practice, it is required to make an minimum $1200 contribution to the Surgical Scope Fund or OphthPAC prior to requesting membership.
-No response will be made without a donation receipt.
+Reach out to us at the “contact us” page.